 Tom Konkol, Rob Dollase, Aaron Hartline, Ben Naumann (no relation), Yu Gu, Mark Smotzer, Shane Duncan, Sam Yoo,

-"Our first trip out to EA was a bit nerve wracking.
+"Our first trip out to Electronic Arts was a bit nerve-wracking.
 We wanted to be sure that we left Williams Bally/Midway without

 any hard feelings (or legal ambiguities) so we severed all ties with Midway prior to going out to meet with EA for

 the very first time!
 We hadn't divulged any game ideas to EA, hadn't discussed money, hadn't really given much thought

 to the business side of things at all.
 Essentially, we were working without a net.
 We met the EA folks, pitched

 "General Chaos", deflected a marketing attempt to change our war-game to a gang-war, and struck a 3-game Agreement

 all on the same day!
 Our dream of a creating a "Game Refuge" had become a reality!" - BC